 Fig. 1.
-Test case layout.
+Test case with congruent electric and thermal grid layout.

 - 2) The system operator forecasts its underlying electric/thermal demand and solves the combined optimal operation problem eq.
 (7) in a day-ahead manner; - The system operator obtains the respective DLMPs for electric and thermal consumption and then passes them to the FLs; - 4) The FLs receive the price signals and solve the local FL operation problem.
 This results in an optimal dispatch which implicitly respects the operational constraints of the thermal and electric grids.

 Note that such a market organization enables the individual market participants like FLs to make bids purely based on the locally available information.
 This essentially enables the price-based control for the system operator over FLs that act as price takers for both electric and thermal demand.

 IV.
-RESULTS AND DISCUSSION The presented methodology is demonstrated for a test case based on a neighbourhood in Singapore, which was originally developed as part of the City Energy Analyst (CEA) [10].
-The test case consists of thermal and electric grids with congruent layout according to fig. 1 and 22 buildings modelled as FLs according to [9], where the thermal grid serves as a district cooling system (DCS).
+RESULTS AND DISCUSSION

+The presented methodology is demonstrated for a test case based on a neighbourhood in Singapore, which was originally developed as part of the City Energy Analyst (CEA) [11].
+The test case consists of thermal and electric grids with identical layout according to fig. 1 and 22 commercial buildings modelled as FLs according to [10], where the thermal grid serves as a district cooling system (DCS).
 The source node electricity price c_t^{ref} is derived for one day of the Universal Singapore Energy Price (USEP).
 In the following, three scenarios are distinguished for 1) unconstrained operation, 2) constrained branch flow and 3) constrained pressure head.

-A. Scenario 1: Unconstrained operation In this scenario, the optimal dispatch of the FLs does not incur any thermal or electric grid constraint violations.
+Scenario 1: Unconstrained operation: In this scenario, the optimal dispatch of the FLs does not incur any thermal or electric grid constraint violations.
 Figure 2 depicts the thermal grid DLMPs of FLs "16" and "17".
 The observed thermal grid DLMPs consist only of energy and pumping components, where the variations in energy component and pumping component correspond to changes in c_t^{ref} .
+Thermal and electric demand are scheduled such that the apparent price peak at 09:30 is avoided.

-B. Scenario 2: Constrained branch flow For this scenario, an artificial branch volume flow constraint was introduced at the branch connecting nodes "A" and "B" (see fig. 1).
-As depicted in fig. 3, FL "17" observes an
+Scenario 2: Constrained branch flow: For this scenario, an artificial branch volume flow constraint was introduced at the branch connecting nodes "A" and "B" (see fig. 1).
+As depicted in fig. 3, FL "17" observes an increased thermal grid DLMP due to the additional congestion component.
+No change is observed at FL "16", as it is adjacent to a different section of the thermal grid which does not connect to the source node through branch "A"-"B".
+Even with this minor price change, FL "17" is incentivized to reschedule its demand.